AppStorage/reader/.github/README.md

    - In Xcode, go to Product > Archive from the menu bar
    - Once the archiving process completes, the organizer window will appear
-   - Select the latest build and click 'Distribute App'
+   - Select the latest build and click Distribute App
    - In the popup that appears, click 'custom,' then click 'next' in the bottom right of the popup
    - Click 'copy app'
    - Once completed, you’ll see `reader.app` in a folder where you saved it.
 Drag reader to your Applications folder, and you're done!